Red Farmer: Awards

 His accolades are numerous, being a member of five halls of fame.
 Farmer was named one of the 50 Greatest Drivers in NASCAR history in 1998.
 He was a member of the first Class of Inductees into the Talladega-Texaco Walk Of Fame.
 When the International Motorsports Hall of Fame inducted Farmer, they had to waive their rule of 5 years of retirement – they figured he never would retire.
 Red Farmer was inducted into the NASCAR Hall of Fame in 2022.

 Helicopter crash

 On July 12, 1993, Farmer was a passenger in a helicopter crash at Talladega Superspeedway that took the life of NASCAR Winston Cup driver Davey Allison, which occurred as Allison was attempting to land the aircraft in a nearby parking lot.
 The two were en route to the track in order to watch David Bonnett (son of fellow Alabama Gang driver Neil Bonnett) drive in a practice session.
-Farmer suffered a broken collarbone and fractured ribs in the crash, and was at the time of Allison's death in critical but stable condition.
+Farmer suffered a broken collarbone and fractured ribs in the crash.